 WorkJam shift swapping reflects the way frontline employees work.
 Built to meet the needs of frontline employees, WorkJam provides flexibility for frontline workers while referencing WFM work rules.

 Each shift management option WorkJam offers ensures compliance — only allowing transactions to occur if it meets your rules AND only displaying shifts to qualified workers.

 Direct Shift Release

 This type of release allows a shift to be transferred directly to another teammate.
 No trade takes place with this type of release.
 This replaces “Hey, Rachel.
-Here is my take my Saturday shift.
+Here is my Saturday shift.
 Thanks!”
-It happened today, so we make it as simple as a few clicks.
+This process happens manually today, so we make it as simple as a few clicks.

 Direct Shift Swap

 Swap shifts with a teammate.
 This is the 1-to-1 shift swapping that you might be used to with your WFM provider.
 This is a closed-loop compliant version of, “Rachel, if you take my Saturday, I’ll pick up your Sunday shift.”